Ten of the Best Secret Spots in Sydney to Take Kids

 2. Auburn Botanic Gardens, Auburn

 With features including a Scented Garden, a Sunken Rose Garden, a Fauna reserve and aviary, the Auburn botanic gardens are a slice of natural heaven.
 Visit it in mid to late August where the cherry blossoms are in full bloom, and the lush greens subside in comparison to perfect pinks.
 You might even spot a peacock pecking around!
+The popular Cherry Blossom Festival is definitely worth booking ahead for.

 3. Paddington Reservoir Gardens, Paddington